Ä¢¹½ÊÓÆµÍø

 Purpose

-Club Roles and Responsibilities will vary based on the club or organization's status within the institution.
+Club roles and responsibilities will vary based on the club's status within the institution.
+This section reviews club recognition definitions, officer responsibilities, the advisor role, and reporting concerns.

 Active Status

-CWI clubs maintaining an active status are fully registered with the Office of Student Engagement.
-Active status depends upon fulfilling all required paperwork during Open Enrollment and upholding relevant policies and procedures.
+CWI clubs maintaining an active status are recognized by the Office of Student Engagement and ASCWI.
+Active status depends upon fulfilling all required paperwork during open enrollment and being in good standing with the College and ASCWI.

 Inactive Status

-Any club not meeting the Open Enrollment requirements will become inactive until the next Open Enrollment.
-The club can apply for active status during the next Open Enrollment period.
+Any club not meeting the open enrollment requirements will become inactive until the next open enrollment.
+The club can apply for active status during the next open enrollment period but are not considered recognized until open enrollment requirements are met.

 Any club account that has been inactive for a period of one (1) academic year will be closed.
 Any remaining funds will be returned to ASCWI.
 The Office of Student Engagement must approve exceptions to this rule.